Laller94/Dilan-s-fictional-business/README.md

 Key insights from the the analysis:

-Revenue Analysis: From the data, it can be observed that "country_5" has generated the highest revenue of 47.808 $, followed by "country_2" with 34.036 $, and "country_7" with 33.654 $.
-On the other hand, "country_1" has generated the lowest revenue of 585 $.
+Revenue Analysis: From the data, it can be observed that"country_5" has generated the highest revenue, followed by "country_2" and "country_7".
+On the other hand "country_1" has generated the lowest revenue.
-Based on only the revenue Dilan should focus on "country_5", because that is where most of his income flows in.
+Based on only the revenue, Dilan should focus on "country_5" because that is where most of his income flows in.

 Funnel Analysis: "country_1" and "country_8" has better retention rate, although there are less customers in these countries.